 We are a vibrant group of over 100 women who gather each Monday evening to sing and learn the musical art form of barbershop harmony.
 Made up of women of all ages and backgrounds, during the day we are mothers, nurses, business professionals, teachers, bus drivers, etc. But on Monday evenings we’re just “us” having a great time perfecting our craft by preparing for entertaining performances, shows, and competitions sponsored by the international organization.

 Jo retired as Director in 2008, and continued to inspire others with her love of barbershop, by coaching choruses and quartets in the organization, until her passing in January 2013.
-After an extensive search process, Stacy Schumacher was chosen as the new Director of the Kansas City Chorus in 2009.
+After an extensive search process, Stacy Schumacher was chosen as the new Artistic Director of the Kansas City Chorus in 2009.

 About our Director